 3. Store it in the fridge

 Don’t keep your instant coffee in the pantry.
-Storing it in the fridge will prevent it from getting stale.
+The Better Sip shares that storing it in the fridge will prevent it from getting stale.

 No two instant coffees are the same.
 I highly recommend the instant coffee from Maxwell House or the instant coffee singles from Folgers.
 But do your own experimentation.